Momentum diffusion

 Momentum diffusion most commonly refers to the diffusion, or spread of momentum between particles (atoms or molecules) of matter, often in the fluid state.

 This transport of momentum can occur in any direction of the fluid flow.
 Momentum diffusion can be attributed to either external pressure or shear stress or both.

 Diffusion due to pressure

 When pressure is applied on an incompressible fluid the velocity of the fluid will change.
 The fluid accelerates or decelerates depending on the relative direction of pressure with respect to the flow direction.
 This is because applying pressure on the fluid has caused momentum diffusion in that direction.
-Understanding the exact nature of diffusion is a key aspect towards understanding momentum diffusion due to pressure.
+Understanding the exact nature of diffusion is a key aspect toward understanding momentum diffusion due to pressure.